elsei123/Art_house/README.md

 ## Validator Testing:

    - HTML
-      -- No errors were returned when passing through the official W3C validator.
+      - No errors were returned when passing through the official W3C validator.
    - CSS

-      --No errors were found when passing through the official (Jigsaw) validator.
+      - No errors were found when passing through the official (Jigsaw) validator.

    - Accessibility

-      --I confirmed that the colors and fonts chosen are easy to read and accessible by running it through Lighthouse.
+      - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through Lighthouse.

 <img width="518" alt="Captura de ecrã" src="https://github.com/elsei123/Art-House/assets/164704332/44f5cf45-e602-47d4-8f80-ea38868d2693">